-Results show that, especially for number of visits to the doctor, the simple-matching estimator of ATT produces at times very different results from the bias-adjusted matching estimator.
-As discussed in the previous Section, the simple-matching estimator is biased when there are continuous covariates, as it is the case of the age variable.
+Results show that, especially for number of visits to the doctor, the simple matching estimator of ATT produces at times very different results from the bias-adjusted matching estimator.
+As discussed in the previous Section, the simple matching estimator is biased when there are continuous covariates, as is the case for the age variable.
 Hence, we regard the bias-adjusted estimates as more reliable.

-Table 6 shows that for the overall sample, the simple-matching produces a strong and statistically significantly different from zero ATT for number of visits to the doctor whereas the bias-adjusted matching shows a small and not statistically significantly different from zero effect.
-For number of tests, the difference between the simple-matching and the bias-adjusted ATT is smaller and both estimates are positive and statistically significantly different from zero.
-The statistically insignificant impact of ADSE on number of visits and the larger effect on number of tests may have several explanations: First, the heterogeneity of visits, e.g. the requirement to visit the GP before the first visit to a specialist artificially increases the number of visits for the NHS-only group; Second, higher quality services provided to the ADSE group may reduce the number of visits needed to treat the same condition; Third, the ADSE group is unobservably healthier, which would occur if the ADSE group enjoyed better services.
-In order to isolated the latter bias we present the estimated ATT by age group with the conviction that if it exists, the bias should be larger for the older generation, which has had more time to accumulate health benefits relative to their NHS-only counterparts, and smaller or inexistent for the younger generation.
-The estimation by age group improved the quality of the matching thereby reducing the disparity between the simple-matching and the bias-adjusted ATT estimates.
+Table 6 shows that, for the overall sample, the simple matching produces a strong and statistically significantly different from zero ATT for number of visits to the doctor whereas the bias-adjusted matching shows a small and not statistically significantly different from zero effect.
+For number of tests, the difference between the simple matching and the bias-adjusted ATT is smaller and both estimates are positive and statistically significantly different from zero.
+The statistically insignificant impact of ADSE on number of visits and the larger effect on number of tests may have several explanations: first, the heterogeneity of visits, e.g., the requirement to visit a GP before the first visit to a specialist, artificially increases the number of visits for the NHS-only group; second, higher-quality services provided to the ADSE group may reduce the number of visits needed to treat the same condition; third, the ADSE group is unobservably healthier, which would occur if the ADSE group enjoyed better services.
+To isolate the latter bias